About Us

 2. Workshops: Topic-specific opportunities to learn various aspects of craft.

 With the plague years behind us, PSG is live once again.
-Performances are offered on the second Saturday of the month from September through June at The Artichoke; story swaps continue year-round on the second Friday of each month at St Phillip Neri Church.
+Performances are offered on the second Saturday of the month from September through June at The Artichoke; story swaps will continue year-round and will be virtual on the third Sunday of each month at 3:00 pm Pacific time..